 If you have been charged with Adderall possession in violation of HSC 11350, there are a number of defenses that your attorney can make to defend you.
 Here are some of the defenses your attorney may be able to make to defend you:

-John was heading home from a party and a police officer pulls him over.
+John was heading home from a party and a police officer pulled him over.
 After searching his person, the police officer finds a bottle of Adderall in his pocket.
 John does not have a prescription for the Adderall.
 John can be charged with and convicted of Adderall possession.
 The situation would be different if John had a valid prescription for the Adderall.

 If you or a loved one has been charged with Adderall possession, you should immediately contact an experienced Los Angeles Adderall Possession Attorney at The H Law Group to defend you and keep you from going to jail.
 Our attorneys have the knowledge and experience to best defend you and mitigate the potential consequences that you face.
 Schedule your free consultation today by filling out the contact form below or by calling us at 1 (213) 370-0404.